September 20 2020 – Mike Yarbrough

 Worn by men and women alike, many couples exchange Claddagh wedding rings as a special way to make their marriage both traditional and unique.
 And no, you don't have to be Irish to wear one!
 It's worth keeping in mind that Claddagh rings are usually given as gifts, whether in the form of an engagement ring, wedding band or promise ring.
 According to tradition, it's bad luck to buy one for yourself and wear it!

 Styles and Materials of Claddagh Rings

 Although a ring must have certain basic elements to be considered a true Claddagh ring—hands, heart and crown—there are tons of possible variations.
 Some are molded, cut or cast into shape, while others feature the symbols carved or etched into a solid metal band.
 Wide, heavy Claddagh rings are often worn by men, but there are also women's Claddagh rings which feature a more narrow profile.

 Many variations exist when it comes to materials.
 Most Claddagh rings are silver or gold, but many other metals can be used.
 It is fairly common to see a heart-shaped jewel set into the ring between the two hands, or a silver band with hands clasped around a gold heart.
 Diamonds, emeralds and sapphires are popular, and many Claddagh rings feature various birthstones.
 Claddagh rings can even be made out of leather!
 Whichever style and material you choose, Claddagh rings are a great way to express your affection to your loved one and to the world.

 At Rustic and Main, we create unique rings out of leather, the original rustic material, featuring our own hand-stamped designs.
-Message our live chat team today to see our full line of leather rings, or customize your own ring based on your own unique heritage.
+To find out if a Claddagh ring is right for you, take our short ring style quiz now!
+You can also message our live chat team today to see our full line of leather rings, or customize your own ring based on your own unique heritage.